-4. In-year changes to Policy framework
+6. In-year changes to Policy framework

-The responsibility for agreeing the budget and policy framework lies with the Council, and decisions by Policy Committees or Officers with delegated authority must be in line with it.
-No changes to any policy and strategy which makes up the policy framework may be made by a Policy Committee or Officer with delegated authority except changes:-
+The responsibility for agreeing the budget and policy framework lies with the Council, and decisions by the Executive Board, a committee of the Executive Board, an individual member of the Executive Board or officers, area committees or joint arrangements discharging executive functions must be in line with it.
+No changes to any policy and strategy which makes up the policy framework may be made by the Executive Board or a Committee or Officer with delegated authority except those changes:-